cjohansson/emacs-ssh-deploy/README.md

 * Download ssh-deploy and place it at `~/.emacs.d/ssh-deploy/` or install via `package.el` (`M-x list-packages`) from the `MELPA` repository.
 * So if you want to deploy `/Users/username/Web/MySite/` to create this `DirectoryVariables` file in your project root at `/Users/username/Web/MySite/.dir-locals.el`.

+You really need to research how you connect via different protocols using TRAMP on your operating system, I think Windows users should use `plink` for most protocols.

 ### SSH/SFTP

 ``` emacs-lisp